luizhop/scrollTo/README.md

 ```

 #### **Method 3:**
-Set scroll for multiple elements with the same settings and `href` attribute as destination, using function `allScrollTo()`
+Set scroll for multiple elements with the same settings and `href` attribute as destination, using function `allSimpleScrollTo()`